N4si/DevSecOps-Project/README.md

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+# Deploy OTT Clone on Cloud using Jenkins - DevSecOps Project!

 ### **Phase 1: Initial Setup and Deployment**